kpzhang/ImageEmotionDetection/code/ANP/README.md

 -(1) Due to the size limit, `caffe_sentibank_train_iter_25000` should be downloaded from the sentibank website.

--(2) libopenblas.dll should be unzipped.
+-(2) `libopenblas.dll` should be unzipped to this folder for sentiBank.py to be executed.

 ## `Overall steps:`